Oil holds above $75 as storm-hit U.S. supply returns slowly - Up News Info

 “We’re going to go into more (supply) deficit conditions – that certainly seems to be the view.”

 Preliminary data from the U.S. Energy Information Administration showed U.S. crude exports in September have slipped to between 2.34 million barrels per day (bpd) and 2.62 million bpd from 3 million bpd in late August.
-(Reporting by Julia Payne in London Additional reporting by Sonali Paul in Melbourne and Roslan Khasawneh in Singapore Editing by David Goodman )
+(Reporting by Julia Payne in London Additional reporting by Sonali Paul in Melbourne and Roslan Khasawneh in Singapore Editing by David Goodman and Louise Heavens)